Amino-Distributed-OS/AminoStore/README.md

-# TAPIR
+# AminoStore

-This repository includes code implementing TAPIR -- the Transaction Application Protocol for Inconsistent Replication.
-This code was used for the SOSP 2015 paper, ["Building Consistent Transactions with Inconsistent Replication."](http://dl.acm.org/authorize?N93281)
+This repository includes code implementing AminoStore -- A fault-tolerant, transactional data store.
+This code is based on the research described in the SOSP 2015 paper, ["Building Consistent Transactions with Inconsistent Replication."](http://dl.acm.org/authorize?N93281)

-TAPIR is a new protocol for linearizable distributed transactions built using replication with no consistency guarantees.
-By enforcing consistency only at the transaction layer, TAPIR eliminates coordination at the replication layer, enabling TAPIR to provide the same transaction model and consistency guarantees as existing systems, like Spanner, with better latency and throughput.
+AminoStore incorporates TAPIR, a new protocol for linearizable distributed transactions built using replication with no consistency guarantees.
+By enforcing consistency only at the transaction layer, coordination at the replication layer is eliminated, enabling the same transaction model and consistency guarantees as existing systems, like Spanner, with better latency and throughput.